Never The End

 The ruby velour squeezes me like a second skin.
 It provokes a slight diminishing of the guilt, but not much.
 And, as I close eyes that have closed an infinite amount of times already, I breathe out for what seems the first time in hours.
 I do not need to, but somehow it feels apt.

-I hear the flittering of my children as they enter my room to hang from the window frames, curtains and more, and smile.
-Perhaps, I am not as alone as I think, or perhaps more so?
-One day the truth will come to me, one day, but not yet.
+I hear the flittering of my children as they enter the room to hang from the window frames, curtains and more.
+I smile.
+Perhaps, I am not as alone as I think?
+Perhaps, more so?
+One day the truth will come to me.
+One day.
+But not yet.
 I still have so much to do.

 Never The End.